Vet sues over coverage denial for daughter gender transition

 The statute is an antiquated rule based on outdated views of transgender people, and striking it from the books would be significant for many people seeking to access care, said Ben Klein, an attorney with GLAD.

 “We can safely say this is the first time the statute has been challenged.
-It would effect a huge number of people,” Klein said.
+It would affect a huge number of people,” Klein said.
 “A victory in this case would ensure that all dependents of military personnel who are transgender would have access to the critical medical care they need, free of discrimination of exclusion.”

 The defendants in the lawsuit include the U.S. Department of Defense and Defense Secretary Lloyd Austin.
 The plaintiffs, who live in Maine, filed their lawsuit in U.S. District Court for the District of Maine in Portland.
+The lawsuit calls for the exclusion rule to be declared unconstitutional and also states that the plaintiffs want damages.

 Representatives for the U.S. Department of Defense declined to comment on the lawsuit and deferred to the U.S. Department of Justice, which would represent the agency in the case.
 Justice Department representatives did not immediately respond to a request for comment from The Associated Press.